Medical Spanish, Minor

 Heritage speakers should not take SPAN 2212 Intermediate Oral Communications but seek departmental advice and approval for an alternative course above SPAN 2212 Intermediate Oral Communications

 Minors in Medical Spanish must demonstrate Intermediate-Mid level proficiency or higher in spoken Spanish according to the 2012 ACTFL proficiency guidelines.
 Students should arrange to take the oral proficiency exam during the semester PRIOR to the semester in which they plan to graduate.
 This ACTFL oral proficiency exam is administered online for a modest fee.
 After taking the test, students receive a nationally-recognized certificate of their oral Spanish proficiency from ACTFL.
-For information on the ACTFL online test, contact Dr. Tony Cella at (480)878-6702 or acella@ben.edu.
+For information on the ACTFL online test, contact Dr. Zubair Amir at (630)829-6256 or zamir@ben.edu.
 The ACTFL oral proficiency interview may be repeated for an additional fee until the required level of proficiency is demonstrated.

 The minors in Spanish are designed to: